bodawahid/Simple-Scalar/README.md

 The simulator did not provide a built-in static prediction mode where backward branches are predicted as taken and forward branches as not taken.

 **Solution:**
-To implement static prediction, custom logic was added to the `bpred_lookup()` function in `bpred.c`.
-This logic determines the branch direction based on the comparison between the branch target address and the current instruction address (`btarget < baddr`).
-If the branch is backward, it is predicted as taken; otherwise, it is predicted as not taken.
+To implement this manually, I modified the `bpred_lookup()` function inside `bpred.c`.
+I added a condition to check the predictor class (`BPredStatic`) and used the branch target (`btarget`) compared to the branch address (`baddr`) to determine the direction of the branch.

+If the branch was backward (`btarget < baddr`), it was predicted as taken; otherwise, as not taken.
+The prediction result was also assigned to the `dir_update_ptr` fields for accurate tracking.

+This custom logic allowed static prediction to work as expected when selected in the simulator configuration.

 ```c
 if (!(MD_OP_FLAGS(op) & F_CTRL))